ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 }
 ```

 Unfortunately, this won't compile because Rust does not allow an uninitialized array to be created.
-We could  take the path of least resistence here and just tell Rust to initialize the array with zeroes:
+We could  take the path of least resistence here and just tell Rust to initialize the array with zeroes and maybe if we are in a hurry, this is where we'd have stopped:
 ```
       let mut x : [[u8 ; 9] ; 9] = [[0;9];9];
 ```

-But doing this will cause the array to be initialized twice.
-Let's at least *try* to be performant.
-You might now decide to just wrap this in `unsafe` and move on, however, `unsafe` does not relax the variable intitialization rules, so we need to look for another solution.
+But doing this will cause the array to be initialized twice, so let's at least *try* to be performant.

+You might now decide to just wrap this in `unsafe` and move on, however, `unsafe` doesn't relax the variable intitialization rules, so we need to look for another solution.
 A short time spent googling will reveal that a std library feature called "MaybeUninit" can be applied as follows but you'll have to hold your nose:

 ```
     pub fn rotate_90(&mut self) {